pllealfunes/nextjs-hobbyist/README.md

 - [ ] photos dupliacte on create and edit post
 - [ ] no spacing around media in create and edit post

+- [ ] clean up - more components, create more action files to move functions over, etc.

 ## Getting Started

 First, run the development server: